naszilla/reczilla/RecSys2019_DeepLearning_Evaluation/GENERATING_RECZILLA_DATA.md

 - https://github.com/naszilla/reczilla/blob/main/scripts/tests/two_alg_all_datasets.sh: this script runs only two algorithms on all datasets
 - https://github.com/naszilla/reczilla/blob/main/scripts/tests/two_datasets_all_algs.sh: this script runs all algorithms on only two datasets.

+**NOTE on the reczilla repo version:** These scripts ceate instances from the `reczilla` image family that we maintain on gcloud, and they use the version of the `reczilla` repo on the image.
+These scripts **do not** pull the latest code from the repo.
+So to update the `reczilla` codebase used in these experiments, we need to create a new image in the `reczilla` family.
+Instructions for updating the image/family with the latest repo are here: https://github.com/naszilla/reczilla/blob/main/scripts/update_reczilla_image.sh

 ## Running Single Experiments